 - 6 points

 |Semester 2||UWA (Perth)||Off-campus|

-- This elective unit is only available to Residential Advisers and Residents' Club Members (College Student Leaders) as nominated by the UWA Residential Colleges, with approval by the Dean of Coursework Studies.
+- This elective unit is only available to Residential Advisers and Residents' Club Members (College Student Leaders) as nominated by the UWA Residential Colleges, with approval by the Pro Vice-Chancellor (Academic).
 The objective of the unit is to enable students who are appointed Resident Advisers and Residents' Club Members at their respective UWA Colleges to enrol in a unit for academic credit in recognition of their service contribution to life on campus.
 These representatives play a vital leadership role within the student body through which they learn, develop and apply a complex mix of knowledge and skills including communication, interpersonal, decision making, prioritisation, planning, budgeting and time management skills, as well as goal setting and project management.
 College Leaders generally benefit from community recognition and this has the potential to greatly enhance their employment opportunities and leadership skills in the future.

 The objective of this unit is to formalise the training and experiential learning that College Leaders undertake during the academic year at their respective colleges and recognise their service contribution to the colleges and the University through their fostering of life on campus and the learning experience of this role.
 By enrolling in this unit, students gain accreditation for their contribution to student development and the enriching experience of life on campus.